d-becker/dbd/DEVELOPER_GUIDE.md

 The component modules must contain a function with the following signature:
 ```
-def get_image_builder(assembly: Dict[str, Any], cache_dir: Path) -> component_builder.ComponentImageBuilder:
+def get_image_builder(assembly: Dict[str, Any], cache: Cache) -> dbd.component_builder.ComponentImageBuilder:
 	...
 ```

 The `assembly` parameter contains the key-value pairs that were read from the `assembly.yaml` file.

-The `cache_dir` parameter is a `pathlib.Path` object pointing to the root cache directory.
+The `cache` parameter is a `dbd.default_component_image_builder.cache import Cache` object that handles caching.
 The image builders are not required to use caching, but if they do, this directory should be used for it.

 To build the component images, the main application calls the `build` method of the `ComponentImageBuilder` objects.
 The `ComponentImageBuilder` of a component has access to configuration and build information of its dependencies (and other